A Beginners Guide to the Massless Loudspeaker: Plasma Speakers and Ionic Transducers

 Why aren’t there many around?

-There has been much less work done on these types of speakers over the years – if you look in the archive section here you will see that the attempts can be listed in a small table (search commercial and prototype).
-Compared to the almost unending variety of conventional dynamic designs this is a tiny number.
+There has been much less work done on these types of speakers over the years – if you look in the archive section you will see that the attempts are listed as Commercial in the reference list and even including known Prototypes the list is not long.
+Compared to the almost unending variety of conventional dynamic designs it is a tiny number.

 The methods of creating plasma and ionic speakers generally need high voltages creating a safety issue.
 In addition they can produce electrical interference and toxic gases.
 It is quite possible to work around these basic limitations but that does mean the cost of entry is much higher than a dynamic speaker both in monetary and experience terms.